eag1ex/payload-resolution-manager/readme.md

     - Sorting DATA at different states
     - Referencing and assesing jobs status
     - Validating results
-    - filtering job data by value or index, with the help of prm tools/ and prm Query
+    - Filtering job data by value or index, with the help of prm tools/ and prm Query
-    - returning async/ defered data
+    - Returning async/ defered data
-    - munipulating independant jobs
+    - Munipulating independant jobs

 * Perhaps you manage many data sources and want to make sure they are in-sync
 * Individual jobs can be worked on independently, and will be tracked by resolution index (`_ri`), and job (`_uid`)